Last updated on June 11th, 2023

 Cucumbers.
 I prefer English cucumbers here because they are sweeter than common garden cucumbers, and their delicate skin does not require peeling.
 Garden-variety cucumbers have a tough, bitter skin that should be peeled before use.
 (English cucumbers are sold in every American supermarket — they are the long, thin, and always wrapped in plastic.)

 Fresh mint.
 If you don’t have mint in your garden, you can always find it at farm stands and farmers’ markets during the warm weather months.

 Greek Yogurt.
 This provides ample body and tanginess.
 Be sure to use plain (unflavored) Greek yogurt.

 Lime zest and juice.
 You can substitute lemon if you wish, but I think lime pairs perfectly with cucumber.

-Sugar.
-You’ll be amazed at what a little sugar does for this soup.
+Honey.
+You’ll be amazed at what a little honey does for this soup.
 It cuts any trace of bitterness and amplifies the pure essence of the main ingredient — cucumber!

 Take 2 pounds of English cucumbers and cut them lengthwise in half.
 As shown in the photo above (and as illustrated in the video), use the tip of a spoon to scrape out seeds.
 Throw the seeds on the compost pile.

 Cut the cucumbers into rough chunks and put them in the jar of an electric blender.